alaamo211/learning/readme.txt

-GIt is a version ocntrol system
+Git is a distributesd version ocntrol system
 Git is free software.